-After much research into work related injuries with nurses and other healthcare workers we were surprised by the results we discovered.
-Gaining a greater understanding of the healthcare industry has enabled us to recognise shortfalls in OH&S in regards to foot and ankle health.
+After much research into work related injuries with construction workers we were surprised by the results we discovered.
+Gaining a greater understanding of your industry has enabled us to recognise shortfalls in OH&S regarding foot and ankle health.
 With this in mind we have developed interventions to assist your organisation.